 - Childbirth without breast-feeding increased ER/PR-negative breast cancer risk.

-- Oral contraceptives were not associated with ER/PR-negative breast cancer.
+- A hormonal pill, taken by mouth, used to prevent pregnancy. were not associated with ER/PR-negative breast cancer.

 - Findings consistent with studies of breast-feeding and triple-negative breast cancer.

 Breast-feeding reduced the risk for estrogen receptor-negative and progesterone receptor-negative breast cancer, according to results presented at the 11th Annual AACR International Conference on Frontiers in Cancer Prevention Research, held here Oct.
 16-19, 2012.